 The Miriam Hospital

 The Miriam Hospital is an outstanding 247-bed academic community hospital located on Providence’s East Side.
-The Miriam Hospital has been ranked the best hospital in Rhode Island and southeastern Massachusetts by US News and World Reports and has received the Magnet Award for Excellence in Nursing Services five times in recognition of its outstanding nursing culture.
-The hospital is known for its cardiac care at the Cardiovascular Institute, as an award-winning Stroke Center, as a regional orthopedic referral center with the Total Joint Center, as well as for programs in bariatrics, urology, and many other services.
+The Miriam Hospital has been ranked the best hospital in Rhode Island and southeastern Massachusetts by US News and World Reports and has received the Magnet Award for Excellence in Nursing Services six times in recognition of its outstanding nursing culture.
+The hospital is known for its cardiac care at the Cardiovascular Institute, as an award-winning Stroke Center, as a regional orthopedic referral center with the Total Joint Center, as well as for nationally recognized programs in bariatrics, urology, and many other services.

 Our care teams use a provider in Team Triage to shorten door-to-doctor times and enhance care.
 Our patient satisfaction survey scores remain high with extremely high scores on likelihood of recommending our department.

 Hasbro Children's Hospital